 Health Effects of Being a Long Sleeper

-In studies of large groups of people, long sleepers have been found to have an elevated risk of cardiovascular problems, including heart disease and stroke, as well as diabetes.
+In studies with large groups of participants, long sleepers have been found to have an elevated risk of cardiovascular problems , including heart disease and stroke, as well as diabetes.
 Statistical analysis has found a higher risk of death among long sleepers compared to people who sleep seven to eight hours per night.
-Long sleep duration also puts a person at greater risk for weight gain and obesity.
+Long sleep duration also puts a person at greater risk for weight gain and obesity .

 It is not known whether these health risks are caused by extended periods of nightly sleep or something else.
-Experts have suggested multiple reasons that long sleep duration might be linked to mortality, such as underlying disease, but none have been proven.
+Experts have developed multiple theories about extended sleep duration’s link to mortality, such as underlying disease , but none have been proven.
 An undiagnosed illness or sleep disorder, like sleep apnea, may be the key factor affecting some long sleepers.
 More research is necessary to shed light on the potential health complications for long sleepers.

 Diagnosis of Long Sleepers

-A person may be diagnosed as a long sleeper if they routinely get more sleep than their peers of the same age.
-In most cases, adults who typically sleep for more than 10 hours per night are considered to be long sleepers.
+In most cases, adults who habitually sleep for more than 10 hours per night are considered to be long sleepers.
 However, some researchers and doctors consider consistently sleeping more than eight to nine hours per night to be long sleeping.

-Children and adolescents generally need more sleep than adults, which is reflected in sleep recommendations developed by the National Sleep Foundation.
-For younger people, nightly sleep duration may be compared to sleep guidelines by age group.
+Sleep experts agree that children and adolescents generally need more sleep than adults.
+For younger people, nightly sleep duration may be compared to sleep guidelines by age group during the diagnostic process.
 Children who normally sleep two or more hours more than recommended for their age group may be considered long sleepers.

 To determine whether a person is a natural long sleeper, they usually need to track their sleep with a sleep diary for at least one week.
 The sleep diary can show whether their sleep habits are consistent with being a long sleeper.
 The diagnostic process may also include steps to rule out other disorders that can involve excessive sleep.